ronit18/ronit18/README.md

 Currently pursuing my M.Tech in Cybersecurity at Rashtriya Raksha University (RRU).

-I use work for [eleics](https://github.com/eleics) as a software engineer and sys-admin.
+I use work for [eleics](https://github.com/eleics) as a software engineer and sys-admin building [iotdashboard](https://iotdashboard.in).

 Here are some of my most interesting open source projects on GitHub: